You might have heard the saying that you can’t teach an old dog new tricks. However, we know this to be untrue!

 With consistent rewards (like food treats, praise, or toys) the positive behavior will be repeated and the undesired behavior occurs less or stops altogether over time.
 Positive reinforcement training is one of the most effective ways to shape or change your pet’s behavior (typically dogs) no matter if they’re young or old.

-You will learn your dog’s behavioral cues just as they will learn yours in the form of commands.
-At the same time, this training is a great way to keep your pet mentally and physically stimulated.
+Over time, you will learn your dog’s behavioral cues just as they will learn yours in the form of commands.
+Positive reinforcement training is also a great way to keep your pet mentally and physically stimulated.
 Pets are just like us, and boredom can lead to undesired behaviors.
-Consistent training helps keep them happy and reinforces what he or she is learning.
+Consistent training helps keep them happy and reinforces what they are learning.

-While this technique sounds easy to incorporate into your routine, there are some important guidelines you should follow to ensure you and your pet are getting the most from this training.
+While this technique sounds easy enough to incorporate into your routine, there are some important guidelines you should follow to ensure that you and your pet are getting the most from this training.

 Here are some tips for starting or continuing with positive reinforcement training:

-According to the Humane Society, timing is everything when it comes to this technique.
+Timing is everything when it comes to this technique.
 Make sure you are rewarding your pet immediately after they perform a positive behavior.
-This ensures they know they’re being rewarded for that specific action.
+This will communicate to your pet that they are being rewarded for that specific action.

 Consistency is key.
-Always reward your pet for the desired behavior, even if it’s just with a pat on the head, and make sure to use the same commands.
+Always reward your pet for the desired behavior, even if it’s just with a pat on the head, and make sure to use the same commands every time.
 This helps avoid any confusion.